 Consider this, the people/writers (I honestly can’t call them critics, save for a very few) only get noticed, published, repeated, marketed whatever, if their score is the highest.
 Don’t believe me?
 Ask yourself when the last time you saw the lowest of the reviewers’ scores being pushed in an email offering, or on a store shelf.
 Grade inflation, flowery prose, it’s what people want, it’s what comforts them.
 Well, most people.
 If you want something different, I will attempt to give it to you.

-No comment: something I would not purchase again nor would I recommend.
+Not recommended (NR): something I would not purchase again nor would I recommend.
 Wines below this threshold, will be identified, though typically noted as ‘flawed’ in one way or another, or simply as ‘unremarkable’.

 Recommended (R): something I would recommend to a friend; at a fair price; purchase again for myself if the situation presented itself; would gladly drink again.